Capture of Garadaghly: Attack

 The assault began at 5am on 17 February 1992.
 The battle continued for 11 hours and resulted in the capture of Garadaghly by Armenian troops.
 Arabo and Aramo units, and Monte Melkonian's units took part in the operation.
 Survivors fled to Aghdam over the mountains.
 The attack on the village resulted in the deaths of more than 20 people and the injuries of 15 others.
-According to the State of the Republic of Azerbaijan on Prisoners of War, Hostages, and Missing Persons, 26 citizens of Azerbaijan have been reported missing since Armenian forces captured the village.

 Markar Melkonian, brother of Monte Melkonian, who participated in the capture of the village, describes in his book My Brother's Road that the fighters from Arabo and Aramo units gathered thirty-eight Azerbaijani captives, including several women and other non-combatants, in a ditch on the outskirts of the village.
 One of the captives in the ditch tossed a grenade, injuring one of the captors.
 The Arabo and Aramo fighters who were already "wishing to avenge the death of another comrade the day before, began stabbing and shooting their captives", until all died.
 One of the Armenian fighters doused several wounded Azerbaijani soldiers with gasoline and burned them alive.
-In the words of Melkonian, the ditch became a "butcher's scrap heap".
-According to Melkonian, "a total of fifty-three Azeris were killed in and around Karadaghlu within two days.
 Melkonian's brother wrote that Monte was against killings - he commanded that "no captives were to be harmed".